gregfullard/100-days-of-code/log.md

 ### Day R2D53: 2020-12-02
 R2D53 #100DaysOfCode - Replaced default Gatsby footer with something more appropriate.
 Also added skeleton pages for each of the footer links.
 Succeeded in getting my TLS certificate issued through AWS Certificate Manager.
 Hopefully I can do a full deploy today.

+### Day R2D54: 2020-12-03
+R2D54 #100DaysOfCode - Not sure I can call this "Coding", but I spent today's hour on writing the content for the About Us page.
+Always surprises me how long it takes to write content.
+Still battling with my hosting provider to get DNS sorted so we can get the site properly online.